qwertie/LoycCore/collections/alists-part3.md

 From the outside it appears to be a list of 1000 items, but in reality there are only three.

 This kind of list may resemble a `SortedDictionary<int,T>` but there is a big difference: you can _insert and remove_ ranges of indexes, which efficiently "shifts" the indexes of all items above the affected index.
-For example, if I add one million real items to a `SparseAList<T>`, I can do `list.InsertSpace(0, 1000)` and this will increase the index of all existing items by 1000 (in O(log N) time).
+For example, if I add one million real items to a `SparseAList<T>`, I can do `list.InsertSpace(0, 1000)` and this will increase the index of all one million items by 1000 (in O(log N) time).

 `SparseAList<T>` implements my `ISparseListSource<T>` and `ISparseList<T>` interfaces.
 Compared to a normal list, a sparse list offers the following additional methods: